dreamcatcher-tech/network/website/nfas/Requests/00 Request Template.md

 My company needs X. I've got to make a decision in 2-4 weeks.

 NB it's not th timeline for the production of the Idea into code.
 That's down to the Request:Idea Contract to sort out.

-## Log

-A log of the time and effort that has gone into initially producing this doc, and subsequently honing this doc to reach Request:Idea lock.